davidp443/pokemon-webapi/README.md

 ## Anything I'd do differently for a production API

 ### Add a unit test layer
-The tests are currently testing the almost all the service logic.
+We only have integration tests at the moment.
 The HttpClient is stubbed, but many classes are tested at once.
-For a production system, we should add unit tests to cover more edge cases and error paths (different error codes for example, invalid response from any of the service being consumed, invalid charaters in Pokemon names...)
+For a production system, we should add unit tests to cover more edge cases and error paths.
+E.g.:
+- testing with different HTTP status codes
+- receiving a response from one of the API that cannot be deserialized, or doesn't contain the expected fields
+- invalid characters in Pokemon species names that we receive from the user

 ### Add a caching layer
-Add a caching layer in front of api.funtranslations.com and pokeapi.co
+Add a cache in front of api.funtranslations.com and pokeapi.co, this will increase availability and reduce the amount of traffic.

 ### Use a premium service
 Use a paid plan for api.funtranslations.com and pokeapi.co, because free plan are rate limited